 - Use “I-messages” when expressing anger.
 Say: “I feel disappointed when you don’t call,” not: “You stupid idiot, you’re always late!”

 - Forgive, let go, move on.
 Anger can become a comfort, a constant in our lives, but as long as you continue to nurse your anger against your ex, you will never have a happy, fulfilled, post-divorce life.
 Own your responsibility for the break-up, and realize that you have the power to make the choice to forgive and move on, or stay angry and remain stuck.
-It doesn’t matter what your ex does, you can still choose forgiveness.
+It doesn’t matter what your ex does, you can still choose forgiveness, which ultimately will only help you when coping with divorce anger.

 If your Ex is Angry